inspec/inspec-aws/docs/resources/aws_ec2_vpn_connection_routes.md

 # aws_ec2_vpn_connection_routes

-Use the `aws_ec2_vpn_connection_routes` InSpec audit resource to test properties of a plural AWS EC2 VPN Connection Route.
+Use the `aws_ec2_vpn_connection_routes` InSpec audit resource to test properties of multiple AWS EC2 VPN connection routes.

-The AWS::EC2::VPNConnectionRoute resource specifies a static route for a VPN connection between an existing virtual private gateway and a VPN customer gateway.
+The `AWS::EC2::VPNConnectionRoute` resource specifies a static route for a VPN connection between an existing virtual private gateway and a VPN customer gateway.
 The static route allows traffic to be routed from the virtual private gateway to the VPN customer gateway.

 ## Syntax

 Ensure that VPN Connection ID exists.

-    describe aws_ec2_vpn_connection_routes(vpn_connection_id: 'VPNConnectionID') do
+    describe aws_ec2_vpn_connection_routes(vpn_connection_id: 'VPN_CONNECTION_ID') do
       it { should exist }
     end